-- Explain the norms and basic principles of law in general, and the UAE law in particular. - Apply rules of law on actual facts in a correct manner. - Interpret legal texts in accordance with well-established principles of interpretation. - Conduct a scientific research in accordance with legal research methodologies. - Formulate memorandums and judicial decisions in a clear and correct language. - Address audience with confidence and fluency. - Work efficiently as a team member. - Use technology accurately and efficiently in undertaking various duties. - Independently learn from theoretical and practical contemporary legal developments. - Lead a team with effectiveness and efficiency. - Express his/her commitment to the rules of law.
+- Explain the norms and basic principles of law in general, and the UAE law in particular. - Apply rules of law on actual facts in a correct manner. - Interpret legal texts in accordance with well-established principles of interpretation. - Conduct a scientific research in accordance with legal research methodologies. - Formulate memorandums and judicial decisions in a clear and correct language.

+- Address audience with confidence and fluency. - Work efficiently as a team member. - Use technology accurately and efficiently in undertaking various duties. - Independently learn from theoretical and practical contemporary legal developments. - Lead a team with effectiveness and efficiency. - Express his/her commitment to the rules of law.

-Degree Requirements Required Credit Hours : minimum 136 hours General Education (Required Credits: 38)
+Required Credit Hours : minimum 136 hours General Education (Required Credits: 38)

-Cluster 1: Values to Live By - Islam (3.00 hours) Credit Hours ISLM1103 Islamic Culture 3.00
+Cluster 1: Values to Live By - Islam (3.00 hours) Credit Hours ISLM100 Islamic Culture 3.00

 Cluster 1: Values to Live By - Ethics (3.00 hours) Credit Hours

-PRVT1154 Introduction to Law 1 3.00
+PRVT113 Introduction to Law 1 3.00

-1 : Also counts towards the Major
+1 : Also cour nts towards the Major

-Cluster 2: Skills for Life - English Communication Skills (6.00 hours) Credit Hours

-ESPU1052 English for Law I 3.00
+Cluster 2: Skills f hours) or Life - English Communication Skills (3.00 Credit Hours ESPU1052 English for Law I 3.00

-ESPU1472 English for Law II 3.00